spsforks/QB64-Wiki/CONST.md

 ## Example(s)

-*Example 1:* Display the circumference and area of circles:
+Display the circumference and area of circles:

 ```vb